 The external and internal auditors frequently meet to discuss risk assessments, audit planning and each other's audit results.
-The external auditor bi-yearly participates in the Audit Committee meetings.
-In one of these meetings the internal and external auditors present their cooperation model together to the Supervisory Board's Audit Committee.
+The external auditor participates in all Audit Committee meetings.
 The annual plan of Group Audit regarding scope, coverage and timing of the annual audit activities are yearly approved by the Audit Committee.